VDrift/vdrift/README.md

 ================

 To compile VDrift type `scons` command in the root directory of the sources.
-You can use some flags to enable options, for example `scons arch=a64 release=1` will compile for a 64 bits machine and turn off debug.
+You can use some flags to enable options, for example `scons arch=a64 release=1 extbullet=1 prefix=/usr/local/` will compile for a 64 bits machine, turn off debug, use the bullet you just installed and install to /opt.

 See also
 --------